superbenefit/state-template/agreements/code_of_conduct.md

 ## Common Elements to Consider

-When creating your Code of Conduct, consider including:
+A comprehensive Code of Conduct typically includes:

 1. **Community Values**: The foundational principles that guide interaction
 2. **Expected Behaviors**: Specific actions that align with community values